UHDanke/gd_docs/triggers/spawn.md

 Spawning a Timer while there is already another active Timer with the same ItemID updates the Timer's settings and groups, but not the timer's remaps.
 The only way to clear these remaps is to use a Stop trigger on the current active Timer instance for that ItemID.
 In a way you can consider the remaps of Timers to be saved inside the Item ID until the Timer trigger is stopped with a Stop trigger.
 Pause, Resume and Time Control will not reset remaps.
+Assigning a value to a timer Item ID with Item Edit creates a paused timer instance with no remaps.

 #### Instant Collision